ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/reference/restfulservice.md

 ## Other Uses

 ### How to use RestfulService to easily embed an RSS feed

-[RestfulService](RestfulService) can be used to easily embed an RSS feed (since it's also an xml response) from a site such as del.icio.us
+`[api:RestfulService]` can be used to easily embed an RSS feed (since it's also an xml response) from a site such as del.icio.us

 Put something like this code in mysite/code/Page.php inside class Page_Controller